linroger/Finance-Notes-and-Marginalia/International Finance/Bridgewater/Bridgewater Articles/War Economies An Overview.md

 ## 7. Conclusion
 - The harsh terms of the Treaty of Versailles and subsequent economic policies led to a severe inflationary depression in Germany.
-- Understanding these dynamics provides insights into the challenges faced by economies during periods of significant external debt and [[Forwards and Futures Notes|currency]] instability.
+- Understanding these dynamics provides insights into the challenges faced by economies during periods of significant external debt and [currency](../../../Financial%20Instruments/Lecture%20Notes-%20Financial%20Instruments/Teaching%20Note%201-%20Forward%20Rates%20Agreement/Forwards%20and%20Futures%20Notes.md) instability.

 # Economic Dynamics of Currency Devaluation and Inflation in Post-WWI Germany